The impact of memory on learning sequence-to-sequence tasks: Results

-We plot ${M}(t_1)$ in \cref{fig:non-markovianity} for three different values of ${k}$ obtained from numerical simulations of the SSOU.
+We plot ${M}$ in \cref{fig:non-markovianity} for three different values of ${k}$ obtained from numerical simulations of the SSOU.
+Here, we fix $t_{2,3},\Omega_{1,2}$, and vary $t_1$.
 As expected, for a Markovian switching process with ${k}=1$, ${M}(t_1)$ vanishes at all times $t_1$, while for ${k}>1$, ${M}(t_1)$ displays non-zero values.
 The non-Markovianity measure $M(t_1)$ defined in \cref{eq:non-markovianity} generally captures different facets of non-Markovianity.
-On the one hand, the decay with $t_1$ measures how far the memory reaches into the past.
-On the other hand, the magnitude of $M(t_1)$ tells us how much the predictability of the future given the present state profits from additionally knowing a past state.
-For the SSOU model, we observe in \cref{fig:non-markovianity} that increasing ${k}$ increases both the decay time of ${M}(t_1)$ and its amplitude, showing that that the parameter ${k}$ controls conclusively the degree of non-Markovianity.
+On the one hand, the decay with $t_2-t_1$ measures how far the memory reaches into the past.
+On the other hand, the magnitude of $M(t_1)$ tells us how much the predictability of the future given the present state profits from additionally knowing the past state at time $t_1$.
+For the SSOU model, we observe in \cref{fig:non-markovianity} that increasing ${k}$ increases both the decay time and the amplitude of ${M}$, showing that that the parameter ${k}$ controls conclusively the degree of non-Markovianity.
 We further note that ${M}(t_1)$ displays oscillations for ${k}>1$, reflecting the oscillatory behaviour of $\bC$ and~$\bX$, and that ${M}(t_1)$ always decays to zero for sufficiently large values of $t_2 - t_1$, indicating the finite persistence time of the memory in the system.
+We note that these observations are robust with respect to the details of the non-Markovianity measure.
+For example, we numerically confirmed that when we change $t_3-t_2$, or $\Omega_{1,2}$, the essential features of $M$ and its dependence on $k$ remain unchanged.

 In conclusion of this analysis, we can in the following simply use ${k}$ as control parameter of the degree of non-Markovianity of $\bX$.